DanielHardan/danielhardan.github.io/_tabs/contact.md

 ---

-*This site is built with Jekyll and the Chirpy theme, focusing on clean, accessible content delivery.*
+*This site is built with Jekyll, focusing on clean, accessible content delivery.*